wawan001/rchain/rholang/doc/rholangtut-0.1.md

     36   }
     37 }

-1) We create a new channel MakeCell and then use it on line 3 as the name of an internal contract.
-No process other than the code inside this lexical scope can invoke it.
+1) Kami membuat saluran baru MakeCell dan kemudian menggunakannya pada line 3 sebagai nama dari internal kontrak.
+Tidak ada proses lain dari kode ini dalam leksikal lingkup dapat memanggil itu.

 3) The `MakeCell` contract takes three arguments.
 The first argument is the initial value to be stored in the cell.
 The second and third arguments are channels over which the cell will receive requests to get and set the value.